skycoin/User-Manuals/Personalizing your Skywallet.md

 After accepting this warning message, the Skywallet will start to display the words in your Seed one by one.

 <The warning message needs to be more clearly mentioned and possibly with the screenshot of the warning message>
-<Picture of the Skywallet display screen showing different words in the Seed> <it would be ideal to put at least two pictures>
+<Picture of the Skywallet display screen showing different words in the Seed> <at least two pictures needed>

 **You need to note down each of these words and store it in a secure location.**